 Today’s lesson includes lots of activities to teach some basic descriptive words in Spanish!
 The activities also continue practice with the vocabulary from last week.
 I have a game, the Movie Talk, a Reading Guide, a couple of stories, and ideas for an arts and crafts project.
-You can download the activities here:
+If you haven’t completed the previous lessons, please check out my start here page.

 These activities took several days to complete, and I didn’t get a chance to complete all of the activities I have included here.